About This Work

 - There is an invariant large number of neutrons in nature.
 In fact, in this model neutrons, in one of two physical states (a-neutral or b-electric), are the physical universe.

-- The naturally unstable neutron structure spontaneously transforms, "beta decay" in current science, "the little bang" in Neu Theory, with one of the neutron’s elementary matter particles, the plasm (or "white" in the egg analogy) becoming four elementary energy particles.
+- The naturally unstable neutron (a-state) spontaneously transforms into the proton and electron matter couple (b-state).
+This is called "beta decay" in current science, "the little bang" in Neu Theory.
+In one of nature’s most amazing, yet still unrecognized, transformative events, the neutron’s third elementary matter particle, the plasm (or "white" in the egg analogy) becomes four elementary energy particles.
 These four quanta of energy form our physical environment of electricity, space, motion, and light.

 - The seven elementary particles (3 matter & 4 energy) with their intrinsic dynamic properties interact together in a predictable manner making the ordinary atoms, space and light of the cosmos.

 Neu Theory is a visual model, not a mathematical theory

 Neu Theory doesn’t try to prove or disprove anything.
 The objective is to describe the physical shape and properties of fundamental natural forms with a simple visual model.
 The only math used by the model are two real numbers; the primal integer one (n), and the invariant collection of primal ones, the large primal integer (N).
 It is hypothesized that starting at the primal level there is only addition in nature.
 All fractions of n must add up to one, and all ones must add up to N. This is the Certainty Principle.
 That’s it.
 A basic knowledge of arithmetic and geometry is useful, but not essential, to understand this model.

 Use of Terms